Alsaxian/alsaxian.github.io/index.md

 1. Internship Risk Management
   - November 2015 – February 2016, Bank of Communications (Luxembourg), Luxembourg

   He holds a Master degree in Data Science from the Université Claude Bernard Lyon 1 and a Bachelor Degree in Mathematics from the Université de Strasbourg.

 ### Support or Contact

   Interested in him or having nice projects for coorperation?
-Take a look at [his Github homepage](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Take a look at [his Github homepage](https://github.com/Alsaxian), write him via [xian.yang@hueninger.com](mailto:xian.yang@hueninger.com) or [ring him](+33695634584).
+You are also sincerely invited to make suggestions to his Github account.